-Calling through the phone book is awfully 1985—not to mention depressing.
-Zero in on your target audience with a bit of careful research.
-Figure out what group(s) you want to talk to, and then figure out which subgroups make most sense for you to contact.
+Cold calling through the phone book is awfully 1985—not to mention depressing.
+Instead, zero in on your target audience with a bit of careful research.
+Figure out what group(s) you want to talk to, and then figure out which subgroups make the most sense for you to contact.
 Do a bit of legwork to figure out who to reach within your target organizations.
-The leads might be cold but they don’t have to be frozen.
+The leads might be cold, but they don’t have to be frozen.

 The best salespeople in the world know not to take rejection personally, and this is especially true when cold-calling.
 Will you hear “no” a lot?
 Yes.
 (Except that time.)
 Embrace the fact that rejection is just part of the gig and that, to paraphrase Babe Ruth, each strike out brings you closer to the next home run.

 Cold-calling can be draining, so use your breaks to renew yourself and get pumped up, rather than letting the process suck the life out of your team.
-This means that breaks should be full of whatever may motivate your group, such as ping-pong, trash-can basketball, delicious snacks, or scratch-and-sniff stickers (just kidding.
-Kind of.).
+This means that breaks should be full of whatever may motivate your group, such as ping-pong, trash-can basketball, delicious snacks, or a team lunch.
 Keep the enthusiasm level reasonably high so you return to your desk re-focused, but not so high that you bombard potential clients when they answer the phone.

 Harness The Power Of Knowledge Sharing With Digital Transformation